Why Your PDF Tools Shouldn't Be Uploading Your Files

 Running servers costs money.
 Bandwidth costs money.
 Engineering costs money.
 Free services cover these costs one of several ways:

-- Freemium conversion: the free tier is designed to be useful enough to attract users but limited enough to push a fraction toward paid plans.
+Advertising is the most straightforward model — display ads generate revenue based on pageviews, and your file is mostly irrelevant.
+Freemium conversion is more pointed: the free tier is designed to be useful enough to attract users but limited enough to push a fraction toward paid plans.
 File size limits, page count limits, and daily use limits are deliberate constraints, not technical ones.

 What actually happens when you click "upload"